makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 The `static/front` folder is ignored in Git master but not in `prod` branch.

-An NPM script make a `merge --no-commit` + `npm build` and then push to prod server.
+An NPM script makes a `merge --no-commit` + `npm build` and then push to prod server.

 .fx: extra-large